With millions of podcasts out there, one of the most common questions clients ask us is how they can make their show stand out.

 Many of the best-known podcast hosts are celebrities or at least well-known in their field.
 Shows like Smartless and Revisionist History lean on popular hosts that are household names.

 In addition to celebrities or experts in their field, journalists can make great hosts as well.
 Guy Raz from How I Built This and Wisdom From the Top is a good example.
 While he’s not personally an entrepreneur, he’s built a reputation by interviewing hundreds of people who are.
-Journalists tend to be great at asking thoughtful questions, following up on interesting threads, and weaving together a cohesive story.
+Journalists tend to be great at asking unique questions, following up on interesting threads, and weaving together a cohesive story.

 2. Great Guests

 Another way to make your show stand out is to feature A-list guests.
-This often works in tandem with having a great host, but it’s worth mentioning as some hosts may not have their own public following, but still be able to bring in top-tier guests.
+This often works in tandem with having a great host, but it’s worth mentioning as some hosts may not have their own public following but still be able to bring in top-tier guests.

 Celebrities, actors, TV personalities, authors, musicians, and internet influencers can all bring their own audiences when featured on your show.
-Typically, it’s hard to get well-known guests to come on a brand new podcast, but if you happen to have a strong network or money to pay for appearances, you can certainly build a show on this strategy.
+Typically, it’s hard to get well-known guests to come on a brand-new podcast, but if you happen to have a strong network or money to pay for appearances, you can certainly build a show on this strategy.

 One show that does this well is Armchair Expert.
 Host Dax Shepard is a solid host, but because the show has a good reputation, has been around a long time, and has had good guests in the past, it tends to continue attracting high-quality, interesting guests today.